kenmcneil/kenmcneil/README.md

 # product-service

 This repository is the home of a domain service used to manage product data.
 This service will provide a central mechanism by which various product data feeds can be ingested and stored.
 It will also provide a mechanism for broadcasting product data changes through well-defined events.
-The resulting events will be fed to a messaging broker such that all downstream systesm can subscribe and act upon those events.
+The resulting events will be fed to a messaging broker such that all downstream systems can subscribe and act upon those events.

 ## This is a work in progress and will be under constant change.